michaelfourie158/Weather-App/README.md

 # Weather-App
-weather app using JavaScript, HTML, and CSS.
+Weather app using JavaScript, HTML, and CSS.
 The app uses an API to get weather information for the city that the user searches for.